 This bucket includes 40 deluxe single-serving pouches, providing 2,000 calories a day for 4 people for 3 days.
 There are meal options for breakfast, lunch and dinner.
-This is a great value for $124.99 which is 50% off the regular price.
-See what I mean about introductory pricing?
+This is a great value which is being offered at introductory pricing.

 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.

 Amazon has a feature called Shop Amazon – Most Wished For Items.
 This is an easy tool for finding products that people are ‘wishing” for and in this way you know what the top products are.
 All you need to do is select the category from the left hand side of the screen.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Curious About Essential Oils?

 This recent article is one my most popular articles of 2014.
 If you are curious about essential oils, this will be a good start.
 A Big Fat List of Essential Oils for Preppers.